rs-delve/rs-delve.github.io/_reports/2020-07-06-nosocomial-scoping-report.md

 insufficient to prevent SARS-CoV-2 which appears to transmit predominantly through the respiratory droplet route.

+A. cat
+   1. Dog
+      * Fish
+   2. Apple

 # 5. Successful infection control practices for COVID-19

 There is much publicly available guidance on specific infection